Smart meter accuracy: is my smart meter accurate?

 If you’re concerned that you’re receiving higher bills following a smart meter installation, it could be because you were previously receiving low estimates from your energy supplier, and your smart meter is now tracking your energy use accurately.

-The test is initially free, but you may have to pay your energy supplier for organising it if your meter is found to be working correctly.
-You can find out more from the government’s guidance on electricity meter accuracy testing.
+The test is free to begin with.
+But you may have to pay your energy supplier for organising it if your meter is found to be working correctly.
+You can find out more from the government’s guidance on electricity meter accuracy testing and gas meter accuracy testing.

 If you think the information on your in-home display or your smart meter is not accurate

 Your in-home display should show you how much energy you’re using in pounds and pence.
-They can also show your standing charge and VAT, but not all suppliers offer this.
+They should also show your standing charge, but which depends on your tariff and supplier.
 If you compare the amount of energy you’re using on your in-home display with your monthly or quarterly bill, you should see a relationship.
 Although your in-home display may not show any discounts or ad hoc charges.

 Is my smart meter accurate?
 How to check